omerbastug/memeMakerFlask/README.md

 * Login managment and API rate limit implemented with flask helper modules.

-* Image handling and meme generating implementing with pillow module.
+* Image handling and meme generating implementation with pillow module.

 * S3 bucket used as storage and MySQL as DBMS.